cncf/devstats.archive/docs/ALL.md

 - Follow install instructions for your platform.
 - You don't need to have certbot SSL's, Apache proxy (it is only used to provide SSL and proxy to http Grafanas).
 - You don't need domain names, you can install locally and just test using "http://127.0.0.1:3001" etc.

+-  **annotations tool is not using GitHub API anymore, it uses `git_tags.sh` script instead.**, so this is historical (but there will be a new tool to get data from GHAPI so leaving this info here):
 - You need to have GitHub OAuth token, either put this token in `/etc/github/oauth` file or specify token value via GHA2DB_GITHUB_OAUTH=deadbeef654...10a0 (here your token value).
 - If you really don't want to use GitHub OAuth2 token, specify GHA2DB_GITHUB_OAUTH=- - this will force tokenless operation (via public API), it is a lot more rate limited (60 API points/h) than OAuth2 which gives 5000 API points/h.
 ### [TESTING](https://github.com/cncf/devstats/blob/master/TESTING.md)